vlucas/toystore-react/README.md

 module.exports = store;
 ```

-### Subscrbe a React Component to the Entire Store
+### Subscribe a React Component to the Entire Store

 Update your component anytime any key in the store changes: